fmunsal/CTF-CHALLENGE-WALKTHROUGH/OverTheWire/Bandit.md

 P4L4vucdmLnm8I7Vl/jG1ApGSfjYKqJU
 ```
 ## Level 6 ====> Level 7
+The password for the next level is stored somewhere on the server and has all of the following properties:

+owned by user bandit7
+owned by group bandit6
+33 bytes in size
 ```console
 bandit6@bandit:~$ find / -user bandit7 -group -bandit6 -size 33c 2>/dev/null
 z7WtoNQU2XfjmMtWA8u%rN4vzqu4v99S
 ```
 ## Level 7 ====> Level 8
+The password for the next level is stored in the file data.txt next to the word millionth
 ```console
 bandit7@bandit:~$ ls
 data.txt